-- P17-P19.
+P17-P19.
 What amount does the employer contribute, either as dollars per pay period or as a percentage of Head's pay.
 If P18 varies depending on profits, use an F2 note attached to a DK or RF answer.
-P19 asks at what age Head could receive retirement benefit payments that include the employer's contribution. - P20.
+P19 asks at what age Head could receive retirement benefit payments that include the employer's contribution.
+P18.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.
+P20.
 This means total in the account today, including employee's and employer's contributions.
-Probe /BE/ as needed. - P21.
+Probe /BE/ as needed.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.
+P21.
 This is that "vesting" issue again.
 We mean how much of the total in P20 could they withdraw if they were leaving their employer today.
 This could be answered in dollars or as a percentage of the total in P20.
 Even Rs who DK to P20 may know the percent they can withdraw when they leave.

-- P23/P26/P26a.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.
+P23/P26/P26a.
 For Defined Benefit plans at P16, we ask the formula used in the pension plan to determine benefits.
-If the formula calls for the Age and Years of Service to add up to some number, select the 7 OTHER answer at P23 and give the details at P26a. - P27/P31/P31b.
+If the formula calls for the Age and Years of Service to add up to some number, select the $7 - OTHER$ answer at P23 and give the details at P26a. ] P27/P31/P31b.
 Here we are asking for the formula for "early retirement" with at least partial benefits.
 The same procedures as those for P23-P26a apply.
-Even though R may not know what the formulas are, they may know that there are formulas. - P32.
+Even though R may not know what the formulas are, they may know that there are formulas.
+P32.
 If R answers with years of service instead of age, /RQ/ or probe: "What age would that be?"
-Enter 999 for answers of "Never" or indications that Head won't stay long enough to draw benefits. - P33-P34.
-We are asking for an estimate of pension amount in dollars per month or year, a percentage of what their final pay will be, or as a lump sum. - P35-P36.
-Can Head name a survivor to receive his/her pension benefits in the event that he/she does not live long enough to draw them?
-If so, how much of the benefits can the designated beneficiary receive? - P37-P38.
+Enter 999 for answers of "Never" or indications that Head won't stay long enough to draw benefits.
+P33-P34.
+We are asking for an estimate of pension amount in dollars per month or year, a percentage of what their final pay will be, or as a lump sum.
+P34.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.

+- P37-P38.
 In some private pensions, the amount of the pension declines when Social Security payments start-the firm guarantees an amount equal to the combination of Social Security benefits and pension benefits, and the firm's obligation will decline once Social Security payments begin. - P39.
 We are not asking what is "earliest possible" retirement age or years of service.
 We are asking at what age people (with whom Head works) "usually" retire. - P40-P41.
 Many people have worked out an actual "plan" of when they will stop working and retire; it may follow the formula for their pension plan minimums.
 R may answer either an age or year at P40.
 For those who have not planned or thought much about it, we are asking them to think about it now and give us their best estimate at P41. - P42-P44.
 In addition to their main pension plan, such as just described in P1-P41, Head may have other tax-deferred saving or compensation plans.
 These are typically other defined contribution plans, such as 401-K, thrift or savings plans, stock/profit sharing, etc. These may also be part of an employee ownership plan.